 What you must pay when you get these services Services that are covered for you Inpatient services in a psychiatric hospital (continued) 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
-Prior authorization rules apply Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient You will pay the stay is not reasonable and necessary, we will not cover your limited to:Physician services inpatient stay.
-However, in some cases, we will cover certain nursing facility (SNF).
-Covered services include, but are not services you receive while you are in the hospital or the skilled
+Prior authorization rules apply Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient You will pay the stay is not reasonable and necessary, we will not cover your applicable cost-sharing for inpatient stay.
+However, in some cases, we will cover certain these services as though services you receive while you are in the hospital or the skilled limited to:Physician services nursing facility (SNF).
+Covered services include, but are not